Frequently Asked Questions

 2. How do I find properties with wait list openings and available units?

-· Under the property search, select the County, Type of Housing, and availability you are seeking (wait list or available units).
+- Under the property search, select the County, Type of Housing, and Availability you are seeking (wait list openings or available units).

 3. How do I know if I qualify?

 Demand for affordable housing is high and supply is low.
-Often waitlists are long.
-We recommend you get in touch with property managers to put your name on any lists that you qualify for and meet your needs.
-Also, please keep advocating for affordable housing in your community!
+Often wait lists are long.
+We recommend you get in touch with property managers to put your name on any lists that you qualify for that meet your needs.
+Check back on the availability of housing units through our website in the “Find Housing” Apartment Search and Future Developments sections.
+Also, please keep advocating for more affordable housing in your community!

-Check in with property managers regularly.
-If a waitlist opens call the property as soon as you can to get an application mailed to you.
+Check the website regularly and check in with property managers.
+If a wait list opens, call the property as soon as you can to get an application mailed to you, or download it from our website.
 You may also visit the property to fill out an application.
 Make sure you submit your application by the deadline.

 6. What are common challenges when looking for housing?